-The bill specifically permits an officer or employee to fully participate in proceedings in the Court of Claims to determine whether the officer or employee is entitled to personal immunity under R.C.
+The bill specifically permits an officer or employee to participate in the immunity determination proceeding in the Court of Claims to determine whether the officer or employee is entitled to personal immunity under R.C.
 9.86.
 (R.C.
 2743.02(F).)
 (See COMMENT 3.)